openturns/openturns/paper/paper.md

 # Summary

-``OpenTURNS`` is a C++ library for uncertainty propagation by probabilistic methods.
-OpenTURNS is also available as a Python module.

-## Introduction
-Uncertainties in numerical simulations play a crucial role in enabling robust decision-making for the design and operation of complex systems.
-Supervisory authorities in safety-critical industrial sectors (e.g. nuclear power or civil aviation) require the use of validated methods, supported by well-tested, documented, and auditable implementations.
-Consequently, there has been significant growth in the development of uncertainty quantification (UQ) libraries in recent decades.
-However, many of these tools are tailored to specific disciplines, such as mechanical engineering, computational fluid dynamics or hydrology, which limits the sharing of best practices.
-This emphasises the need for a generic, cross-disciplinary approach to UQ.

-## Overview
-OpenTURNS is a generic library for probabilistic modelling and UQ, released under the LGPL license.
-The software is built on a C++ library and provides a Python package.
-The library provides comprehensive documentation, including the programming interface, examples, and the underlying probabilistic theory.
-In the Python environment, plotting features are available through the Matplotlib module.

-## Features
-The OpenTURNS library provides functions for defining a probabilistic model for a random vector or stochastic process.
-A multivariate distribution can be defined using existing multivariate distributions, through decomposition into marginals and copulas, or by conditioning.
-In the context of a one-dimensional distribution and a given function, it is possible to determine the push-forward distribution.
-Furthermore, the library provides support for the definition and composition of functions.
-It should be noted that the calculation of the gradient or Hessian of a function is taken into account.
-Within the UQ framework, the library plays a pivotal role in facilitating the sampling of the input random vector from the probabilistic model.
-This is followed by the propagation of uncertainties through the physical model to the output.
-There are a number of sampling methods that can be employed, including Monte Carlo, quasi Monte Carlo and variance reduction methods (such as importance sampling and line sampling).
-A variety of experimental designs are employed, encompassing Latin Hypercube Sampling (LHS), Optimized LHS and low-discrepancy sequences (e.g., Sobol', Faure, Halton).

-When the physical model is available as a Python function, using the library is straightforward.
-However, evaluating the model directly in Python is not always easy.
-For physical models that can be executed from the operating system's command line, the library provides coupling tools that wrap the executable as a Python function, using text files for input and output.

-It is possible to estimate to evaluate statistics from a sample.
-It is possible to estimate the parameters of a probabilistic model including extreme value models (e.g., Generalized Extreme Value distribution and Generalized Pareto distribution) and validate them using fitting tests (e.g., Kolmogorov-Smirnov, Anderson-Darling) or using graphical tests (e.g., QQ-plot, Kendall plot).
-Nonparametric models can be used based on a sample including kernel density estimation or Bernstein copula.
-For a given model, input variables can be ranked using sensitivity analysis methods e.g., Standardized Regression Coefficients (SRC), Sobol' and Hilbert-Schmidt Independence Criterion (HSIC) indices.
-A function can also be approximated by a meta-model, including linear model, polynomial chaos expansion, Gaussian process regression.
-A unified interface to optimization algorithms (NLOpt, Ipopt, PAGMO, Bonmin, Dlib, Ceres, Cminpack, Cobyla, etc.) is available and used in particular in the context of parametric model calibration with Bayesian or non-Bayesian methods.
-Since many probabilistic methods require the evaluation of an integral, numerical integration methods are available by sampling or quadrature (if necessary, adaptive).
-The provided quadrature methods include multivariate Gaussian quadrature (e.g., Gauss–Legendre quadrature), Gauss–Kronrod, Smolyak quadrature, and other algorithms including those from the Cuba library.
-The OpenTURNS library provides full or compressed linear algebra capabilities (in particular for covariance matrices).
-Numerous reliability algorithms are implemented for probability calculation and quantification of rare events (e.g., First-Order Reliability Method, Second-Order Reliability Method, subset sampling).
-Other reliability algorithms such as Non parametric Adaptive Importance Sampling (NAIS) and Cross-Entropy are also available.

-## Usages
-The OpenTURNS library is used for research and engineering studies.
-OpenTURNS is employed in higher education at universities (DTU Denmark) and engineering schools (e.g., ENSTA, ENPC, Centrale Nantes, Sigma Clermont, Sup Galilée, Ecole Polytechnique, INSA Rennes and ISAE SupAéro).

-Two releases are published each year.
-The library is packaged and distributed via Conda, pip, and Debian.

-The library is presented in several publications e.g., `@Baudin:2016`.
-For example, calibration features of the library are introduced in `@Baudin:2021`.
-The library is used in several external packages.
-The benchmarking module `otbenchmark`, for example, is introduced in `@Fekhari:2021`.
-Numerous application articles are based on OpenTURNS (e.g. `@Dutfoy:2023` on seismic risk assessment using the Gutenberg-Richter law).

-The Persalys graphical user interface provides UQ features using OpenTURNS (see www.persalys.fr).
-Other Persalys-derived graphical tools are also based on OpenTURNS (see `@Bryla:2022`).

-A User's day meeting has been organized each year since 2008.
-The goal of this meeting is to present the use of OpenTURNS in engineering or research UQ studies.
-It's also an opportunity to present the new features of each version of the library, as well as the roadmap.
-A forum is available for discussions about the library (see `@openturns_forum`).

-# Acknowledgements

-We acknowledge contributions from Ivan Dutka-Malen, Sandrine Buriel, Denis Barbier during the genesis of this project.
+OpenTURNS (www.openturns.org) is an open-source Python module built on a C++ core library for probabilistic modeling, uncertainty quantification (UQ), and machine learning.
+UQ plays a critical role in robust decision-making during the design and operation of complex systems.
+It encompasses probabilistic modeling (multivariate distributions, stochastic processes), sampling, functional algebra, uncertainty propagation, sensitivity analysis, reliability, optimization, inverse problems, and surrogate modeling.
+Validated, well-tested and well-documented methods are essential for teaching, academic research, and industrial applications.
+However, many probabilistic modeling libraries are domain-specific, such as mechanical engineering, computational fluid dynamics, or hydrology, which limits the sharing of best practices...
+This underscores the need for a general-purpose, cross-disciplinary framework to probabilistic modeling.

+# Introduction

+OpenTURNS (Open source Treatment of Uncertainty, Risk ’N Statistics) is a general-purpose library for probabilistic modeling, uncertainty quantification, and machine learning, released under the LGPL license.
+It provides a unified interface through a Python package, granting access to a comprehensive set of state-of-the-art algorithms and modeling tools.
+The library is supported by extensive, regularly updated documentation, including examples (in particular a Getting Started example), tutorials, and user guides.
+The documentation makes the library very user-friendly.
+OpenTURNS integrates seamlessly with NumPy, Pandas, and other scientific Python packages, allowing users to develop UQ workflows and generate reproducible results.
+Its modular architecture enables both newcomers and advanced users to access reliable, well-tested methods for uncertainty propagation, sensitivity analysis, and reliability assessment.
+Its active community provides additional support and resources through a Discourse forum and its website.

+# Features

+OpenTURNS provides a wide range of multivariate probabilistic modeling
+features: more than 60 continuous and discrete distributions, including extreme value distributions, copula-based models (more than 15 copulas), distributions defined by conditioning.
+It is also possible to determine exactly any univariate push-forward distribution (for example, the exact distribution of the cosine of a distribution).
+User-defined distributions can be easily implemented and integrated natively.

+This powerful library allows multivariate distributions to be sampled easily and very efficiently using general sampling algorithms (Monte Carlo, LHS, and optimized LHS).
+It also provides quasi-random sequences based on widely used methods (Quasi–Monte Carlo low-discrepancy sequences such as Sobol’ or Halton) for function exploration.

+In addition, OpenTURNS offers modeling features for stationary and non-stationary stochastic processes (ARMA processes, Gaussian processes in arbitrary dimensions) associated with several covariance kernels (exponential, Matèrn, squared exponential, etc.).
+The covariance kernels can be combined to produce a multivariate covariance kernel.
+It is also possible to implement a user-defined stationary or non-stationary covariance kernel.

+OpenTURNS offers a wide variety of unsupervised algorithms that are essential for exploratory data analysis and machine learning.
+For example, OpenTURNS provides numerous possibilities for multivariate data analysis: data can be visualized via pair plots or parallel coordinate plots, which reveal dependence structures or outliers.
+Dependence indicators can also be computed: Pearson and Spearman correlations, Kendall’s tau, and tail dependence coefficients.
+Furthermore, OpenTURNS makes it possible to fit a multivariate distribution to a sample using parametric techniques based on several estimators (maximum likelihood, method of moments, etc.).
+In addition to parametric estimation techniques, it provides several non-parametric estimation techniques such as kernel density estimation (with an automatically computed bandwidth).
+Copula estimation can also be performed using a copula model or the non-parametric Bernstein copula.
+OpenTURNS provides many tests to validate the estimation: quantitative tests such as the Kolmogorov–Smirnov or Lilliefors tests, the chi-squared test, and useful graphical tests such as the quantile–quantile plot and the Kendall plot for copula goodness of fit.

+OpenTURNS implements function algebra up to second order, enabling the exact calculation of gradients and Hessians of functions defined as compositions of functions providing their own gradients and Hessians.
+Functions can be defined in Python.
+For example, for functions that can be executed from the operating system's command line, OpenTURNS provides coupling tools that wrap the executable as a Python function using text files for input and output.
+OpenTURNS functions are designed to manage vector as well as field inputs.
+Their outputs can be vectors as well as fields.
+The documentation provides extensive examples of how to build and compose these functions.

+Several sensitivity and reliability indices can be used to rank the variables with respect to their importance on another variable.
+Notable examples include Standardized Regression Coefficients (SRC), Sobol’ indices, and Hilbert–Schmidt Independence Criterion (HSIC) indices.
+For the latter two, OpenTURNS provides the asymptotic distribution of the estimators, which allows the computation of confidence intervals.

+OpenTURNS implements numerous reliability algorithms that enable the efficient calculation of probabilities for rare events: classic algorithms such as the First-Order Reliability Method, Second-Order Reliability Method, subset sampling, and other variance reduction algorithms, as well as more recent ones such as Nonparametric Adaptive Importance Sampling (NAIS) and Cross-Entropy.
+An event can be a single event (for example, threshold exceedance), a system event, or an event based on a stochastic process.

+For supervised learning algorithms, OpenTURNS enables the construction of surrogate models from data, such as linear regression models, polynomial chaos expansion, and Gaussian process regression.
+The polynomial chaos expansion implemented in OpenTURNS can be based on an arbitrary polynomial orthogonal basis, in addition to the usual Legendre, Hermite, Jacobi, and Laguerre bases.
+OpenTURNS also provides functional orthogonal bases such as Haar wavelets or Fourier series.
+This surrogate model can also be built for models with functional inputs.
+The optimization of the hyperparameters of Gaussian process regression can be performed on an arbitrary subset of the hyperparameters, including, for example, the shape and amplitude parameters.

+In most cases, probabilistic analyses use optimization algorithms (e.g., for unsupervised learning or calibration).
+OpenTURNS can be used to define a wide variety of optimization problems in a unified manner and provides users with solution algorithms from numerous existing libraries: NLOpt, Ipopt, PAGMO, Bonmin, Dlib, Ceres, Cminpack, Cobyla, and more.
+It makes it possible to solve optimization problems with single or multiple objectives, with equality or inequality constraints, and with continuous or discrete variables.

+Finally, since many analyses require the computation of integrals, OpenTURNS provides powerful integration methods based on sampling or quadrature methods: multivariate Gaussian quadrature (e.g., Gauss–Legendre quadrature), Gauss–Kronrod, Smolyak, simplicial cubature, and other algorithms including those from the Cuba library.

+# Usages

+OpenTURNS is widely used in research industrial engineering, and academic education.
+It has been integrated into university curricula (e.g., DTU Denmark) and engineering schools (e.g., ENSTA, ENPC, Centrale Nantes, Sigma Clermont, Sup Galilée, École Polytechnique, INSA Rennes, and ISAE-SupAéro) for courses on reliability analysis, risk assessment, and UQ.
+Two stable releases are published annually, and the library is distributed through Conda, pip, and Debian repositories.

+The library has been introduced in several publications (e.g., `@baudin:2016`).
+Its calibration features, for example, are introduced in `@baudin:2021`.
+The library is also used in several external packages.
+The benchmarking module otbenchmark, for example, is introduced in `@fekhari:2021`.
+Numerous application articles are based on OpenTURNS (e.g., `@Dutfoy:2023` on seismic risk assessment using the Gutenberg–Richter law).

+The Persalys graphical user interface, built on top of OpenTURNS, provides a graphical user interface performing UQ analyses with no (or minimal) Python programming (see www.persalys.fr)

+An annual User’s Day has been held since 2008, fostering collaboration and knowledge exchange among researchers, engineers, and educators.

+# Conclusion

+OpenTURNS provides a robust, extensible, and well-documented platform for uncertainty quantification and probabilistic modeling.
+Its modular design, broad methodological coverage, and open-source nature make it suitable for both academic research and industrial applications.
+By bridging probabilistic modeling, statistical inference, and reliability methods, OpenTURNS contributes to the development of reproducible and transparent UQ workflows.

 # References